pch/pch/writing/textmate2vim/2014-11-16-from-textmate-to-vim.md

 happy with it so far[^splits].

 Why switch then?
 For me there's two reasons: envy and curiosity.
-When you see someone working with Vim fluently, it makes you look like a butterfingered amateur.
+When you see someone working with Vim fluently, it makes you look like a clumsy amateur.
 Experienced Vim users seem to have the ability to manipulate text astonishingly fast, so I wanted to find out if my workflow can be improved by using a different editor.
 Besides, it's fun to learn something completely new every once in a while.